Nick Madrigal Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.51 team ERA ranks 20th across all league pitching staffs.
+- The Pirates have the 21st-ranked team ERA across all league pitching staffs (4.55).

-- Pirates pitchers combine to give up 141 home runs (1.1 per game), the seventh-fewest in the league.
+- The Pirates give up the seventh-fewest home runs in baseball (141 total, 1.1 per game).

-- Selby will make his first start of the season for the Pirates.
+- Falter makes the start for the Pirates, his 11th of the season.
+He is 1-7 with a 4.53 ERA and 46 strikeouts in 59 2/3 innings pitched.

-- The 25-year-old right-hander came out of the bullpen in his most recent outing this season, one of seven appearances so far.
+- In his last time out -- out of the bullpen on Monday -- the left-hander threw six innings against the St. Louis Cardinals, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.